-Easy and quick to make Vegan Red Cabbage Slaw is dressed in fresh lemon juice, dijon mustard and a splash of maple syrup and contains no mayo!
-This cabbage slaw adds a fresh element to tacos, grain bowls or can be served as a side or a salad.
-It’s light, crunchy, refreshing and absolutely delicious!
+Easy and quick to make Vegan Red Cabbage Slaw is dressed in fresh lemon juice, dijon mustard, and a splash of maple syrup and contains no mayo!
+This cabbage slaw adds a fresh element to tacos, and grain bowls or can be served as a side or a salad.
+It's light, crunchy, refreshing, and absolutely delicious!

 This vegan coleslaw not only tastes great as a side dish for your next dinner but also for the next summer BBQ.
 You only need a few ingredients and a bit of time to create this fast but tasty salad.

 This vegan red cabbage recipe is the perfect side dish to add to any dish to brighten it up.
 It's tangy from the lemon juice and dijon mustard while a splash of maple syrup to balance it out.
 This vegan cabbage slaw is gluten-free, vegan and contains no mayo.

 - Red Cabbage: Our star ingredient!
 Use a sharp knife to finely shred the cabbage.

 - Carrots: Shredded finely for texture and flavor.

 - Red Onion: I love adding fresh red onion for a nice crunchy slightly spicy bite.

 - Dill & Parsley: Fresh herb element that adds a nice flavor.

 - Dressing: A very simple but fresh dressing of lemon juice, dijon mustard, maple syrup and olive oil.
 It's fresh and acidic with a hint of sweetness to balance it out.